luevano/luevano.xyz/src/blog/temp/jellyfin_server_with_sonarr_radarr.md

 RestartSec=5s
 ```

-With this you can `restart` the service (it might ask to also reload the systemd deamon or something like that):
+When saving and exiting from the file it will create the override config.
+Restart the service for changes to take effect (it might ask to also reload the systemd deamon or something like that):

 ```sh
 systemctl restart `qbittorrent-nox@qbittorrent.service